2013 Rose Bowl

+The 2013 Rose Bowl during the game.

 The 2013 Rose Bowl, the 99th edition of the annual game, was a college football bowl game played on Tuesday, January 1, 2013, at the same-named stadium in Pasadena, California.
 The Pasadena Tournament of Roses Association is the organizer of the game.
 The game matched Big Ten Conference Champions Wisconsin Badgers against the Pac-12 Conference Champions Stanford Cardinal, a rematch of the same two teams in the 2000 Rose Bowl.
 The Cardinal defeated the Badgers 20–14 for the Rose Bowl Championship.
 This was Wisconsin's third consecutive Rose Bowl defeat.

 Because of sponsorship by Vizio, the first game in the 2013 edition of the Bowl Championship Series was officially titled the Rose Bowl Game presented by Vizio.
 The contest was televised on ESPN with a radio broadcast on ESPN Radio and XM Satellite Radio, which began at 1:30 p.m.
 (PST) with kickoff at 2:10 p.m.
 (PST).

 The Rose Bowl Game, themed "Oh, the Places You'll Go!", was a contractual sell-out, with 64,500 tickets allocated to the participating teams and conferences.
 The remaining tickets went to the Tournament of Roses members, sponsors, City of Pasadena residents, and the general public.